 I am quoting spiritual mystic, Sadhguru as he explains in his phenomenal book, Adiyogi.

 There was a difference between her [Parvati] and the sages; she was in love with him [Shiva] and the sages were in love with what he had [mastery over Self].
 Because of her level of perception and receptivity, Shiva took her directly to the peak of attainment [Enlightenment through love].

-Whether we go hunting for Enlightenment in a cave, or in the solitude of a room at home, the end-goal is attainable.
-Because it isn’t the outside dynamics that matter; it all comes down to one thing – the inner thirst for this quest.
+The conclusion is that whether we go hunting for Enlightenment in a cave, or in the midst of a family feud at home, the end goal is attainable.
+Because it isn’t the outside dynamics that matter; it all comes down to one thing – the inner thirst for true self-realization.

-Ofcourse, to each their own, but the kind of lives we’ve signed up for don’t exactly permit the kind of extremism anymore, which sages and monks once practised.
+Should you get married if you are on a spiritual journey?
+I believe that to each their own.
+But the kind of lives we’ve signed up for, our soul contracts don’t require the kind of extremism anymore, that sages and monks once practiced.